thomjur/home_page/projects/dissemination_abstract_en.md

 The methodology is based on the quantitative analysis of the textual evidence collected in the ReligionML Corpus, consisting of sentences and short documents of diverse provenance (text snippets, tweets, etc.).
 The analysis will be performed by applying machine learning algorithms [in particular from the field of unsupervised learning, see @geron_handson_2019] on the annotated documents of the ReligionML Corpus.
 In addition, established methods from the field of corpus linguistics will be applied to achieve a better understanding of the use and meaning of the terms under investigation.
 These include methods such as keyword analysis, collocation analysis, and word frequency lists [@brezina_statistics_2018b].

 The quantitative methods will be expanded to include a qualitative level of analysis focusing on selected textual examples drawn from the quantitative analysis.
-The *mixed methods* approach used here builds on a procedure I developed in my dissertation [@jurczyk_notion_2022a] that will hopefully be extended during this project.
+The *mixed methods* approach used here builds on a procedure I developed in my dissertation [@jurczyk_notion_2022a] that will hopefully be extended during this project.[^3]

+[^3]: For an intriguing discussion of mixed methods approaches in digital humanities and their critique, see Kleymann [-@kleymann_datendiffraktion_2022a].

 An example in this context is the analysis of (English) terms such as \"sacred\" or \"holy\" in documents of different provenance and genres (Twitter, newspaper articles, forums, art, politics, etc.), which are collected and annotated in the ReligionML Corpus and analyzed and discussed under the questions addressed in the theory section [I took a first step in this direction in my dissertation, see @jurczyk_notion_2022a].